frapierri/ita-election-2022/README.md

 `tw_ids` contains daily ".txt" files for Twitter data.
 Each file provides IDs of tweets that can be used to re-hydrate tweets using [Hydrator](https://github.com/DocNow/hydrator) or [Twarc](https://github.com/DocNow/twarc). <br>

 `keywords.txt` contains the list of election-related keywords employed for collecting the data on different platforms.
-These were obtained through a snowball sampling approach starting with seeds such as "elezioni" or "elezioni2022". <br>>
+These were obtained through a snowball sampling approach starting with seeds such as "elezioni" or "elezioni2022". <br>

 `meta_ads_ids.txt` contains the list of IDs of ads collected in the dataset.
 These can be used to retrieve ads through [Meta Ad Library](https://www.facebook.com/ads/library) API or search console. <br>

-`*_metadata.csv` files contain metadata for YouTube and TikTok videos shared on Twitter and Facebook. <br>
+`*_metadata.csv` files contain metadata for YouTube and TikTok videos shared on Twitter and Facebook.
+YouTube metadata was collected through the official API whereas TikTok metadata was scraped using [pyktok](https://github.com/dfreelon/pyktok) library <br>

 `*_representative_handles.csv` files contain social media handles associated to Italian representatives. <br>